SalomePlatform/hexablock/doc/tui_blocks_for_cyl_pipe.rst

 nl: number of blocks along the axis of the cylinder.

-The result is an array of hexahedral ranked first by following the radial direction and the angular direction, then according to the layers in the cylinder axis.
+The result is an array of hexahedra ranked first by following the radial direction and the angular direction, then according to the layers in the cylinder axis.